Dooders/Dooders/README.md

 [A thoughtful and informative answer](https://media.giphy.com/media/ihvwnO5pHKtyTYQWxU/giphy.gif)

 ### Footnotes

 [^1]: A complex system has a number of components with non-linear (random or unpredictable) relationships.
 A great book about complex systems is [Thinking in Systems](https://www.amazon.com/Thinking-Systems-Donella-H-Meadows/dp/1603580557/ref=nodl_?dplnkId=c7d91e2b-3d9e-4f2f-b62d-b83301ddb81d)
-[^2]: In the library, just about everything is seperated by systems.
+[^2]: In the library, just about everything is seperated into models (systems).
 Functionally that helps a lot, and it helps neatly contain concepts in code
 [^3]: Complexification creates conditions for emergent properties.
 Borrowing the slogan from the classic movie *Field of Dreams*: `"if you complexify it, properties will emerge"`
 [^4]: Emergent properties are properties that only exist from the interactions inside/between models.
 A property that is `"greater than the sum of its parts"`